Johndsalas/guess_the_genre_netflix/README.md

 ### Acquire
 * Dowload csv of data from Kaggle
 * Create wrangle module and use it to import the data into my notebook
+* Add a markdown block describing the shape of the data, what each observation repesents, and where the data can be acquired from

 ### Prepare
 * Drop all columns other than 'description' and 'genre'